 What tone or style should the article adopt?

 The Green European Journal aims to provoke debate and discussion with content which is grounded in an analytical style.
-All articles should have a clear line of argument which is well supported and evidenced, as opposed to a comment or opinion piece which just expresses a point of view.
+All articles should have a clear line of argument that is well supported and evidenced, rather than a comment or opinion piece that merely expresses a point of view.

 We publish articles in various formats, including:

-• Reviews – reviews of books, articles, and other media present the subject and argument of a work and offer a critical perspective on its strengths and weaknesses.
+its wider significance by drawing on specific examples, narrative, and research.
+These can be (but are not necessarily) investigative pieces. - Reviews – reviews of books, articles, movies, and other media present the subject and argument of a work and offer a critical perspective on its strengths and weaknesses.

 We’re not an academic journal and ask authors to keep technical or academic language to a minimum.
 For referencing other sources, hyperlinks in the text are strongly preferred (where possible) to footnotes.
 References should always be included where a direct quote or citation is used.